microsoft/VSProjectSystem/Documentation/IProjectGlobalPropertiesProvider.md

 | `[ExportBuildGlobalPropertiesProvider(designTimeBuildProperties: false)]` | No | No | Yes
 | `[ExportBuildGlobalPropertiesProvider(designTimeBuildProperties: true)]` | No | Yes | No

-If the global properties you want to set on projects never changes after your initial properties are determined, the simplest way to export global properties is by deriving from StaticGlobalPropertiesProviderBase:
+If the global properties you want to set on projects never changes after your initial properties are determined within the scope of your exported MEF part, the simplest way to export global properties is by deriving from `StaticGlobalPropertiesProviderBase`.
+Note that each instance of your class may return different properties even with this base class.
+By importing `UnconfiguredProject` into your class, for example, you'll have a unique instance per-project and each instance can return a different set of properties.

     [Export(typeof(IProjectGlobalPropertiesProvider))]
     [AppliesTo("YourUniqueCapability")]